Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Else Statement
 The Else statement checks if the condition fails, then this statement will be executed.
-They are defined with the `else` keyword at the bottom of the If or ElseIf statement.
+They are defined with the `else` keyword at the bottom of the `if` or `elseif` statement.
 That's it, nothing else <!-- Comedy genius --> to say about it.

 Example:
 ```lua